 The study included 70 bilateral dry humeri of unknown age and sex from the osteological collection of the Department of Anatomy, Faculty of Medicine, University of Niš, Serbia.
-The research was done in accordance with the standards of the local committee on ethics.
+The research is done in accord with the standards of the local ethics committee.
 The bones chosen for sample group were with no pathological changes and ante- or post mortem fractures.
 Bone healing features, such as a callus, indicated premortem trauma, while sharp borders or surfaces were used to identify postmortem damage.
-With the help of transmitted light from posterior to anterior, we analyzed the opacity and translucency of the bony septum in the bones with no OAH detected (Figure 1), and determined presence and shape of the OAH, where applicable (Figure 2).
-Vernier caliper with a scale division of 0.02 mm was used to measure the transverse diameter (TD) and vertical diameter (VD), the distance of the medial epicondyle to the MB of the OAH, distance of the lateral epicondyle to the LB of the OAH, and the EW.
+With help of transmitted light from posterior to anterior, we analyzed the opacity and translucency of the bony septum in the bones with no OAH detected (Fig. 1), and determined presence and shape of the OAH, where applicable (Fig. 2).
+Vernier caliper with a scale division of 0.02 mm was used to measure the transverse (TD) and vertical diameter (VD), the distance of the medial epicondyle to the medial border of the OAH (MB), distance of the lateral epicondyle to the lateral border of the OAH (LB), and the epicondylar width (EW).
 The two observers took measurement three times independent of each other and the mean measurement was used.
-The EW was statistically compared between bones with and without the OAH.
-Student's t-test and descriptive statistics (mean, standard deviation, minimum and maximum values) were obtained using the SPSS version 20.0 software (IBM Corp., Armonk, NY, USA)
+The epicondylar width was statistically compared between bones with and without the OAH.
+Student's t-test and descriptive statistics (mean, standard deviation, minimum and maximum value) were obtained using the SPSS 20.0 software.